laerc/Classification-with-Complex-Networks/README.md

-# Classification-with-Complex-Networks
+# Solving the Classification Problem with Complex Networks Methods

-This project is the final project of the Computer Science course, and it has the objective to investigate if community detection in complex networks are feasible to use in problems like classification.
+This project is aiming to verify the feasibility of complex networks methods to solve the classification problem.
+Here we propose an non supervised way solve the classification problem.
+To verify the partitions the measures used are NMI and rand index.